-A very fine needle is used to inject tiny and precise amounts of the Botox at the sites where it needs to relax the wrinkle-causing muscles.
-Many of our patients receive a topical anesthetic special to our practice, which is very effective!
+Dr. Holds will use a very fine needle to inject tiny and precise amounts of the Botox at the sites where it needs to relax the wrinkle-causing muscles.
+Many of our patients receive a topical anesthetic special to our practice, which is very effective.
 Anxious or sensitive patients can even have a cooling blower applied as well.
-Most people report only minor discomfort from the injections, if any at all.
+Most people report only minor discomfort from the injections if any at all.

 You will be asked not to massage the exact area where you had your injections for the first day or two, and it is best not to lie down for a few hours.
 Facials or treatments where your head is in a cradle or in a prolonged dependent position should be avoided for one week.
 Yoga, pilates, or any type of strenuous exercise should also be avoided for 24-48 hours.

 The effects of Botox are temporary, but they usually last three to six months.
 The effects of the injections will appear gradually over a 5-10-day period following your procedure.
 So, you may not be able to see the full results right away.
 Many people get the injections three to four times per year, but you can have injections as needed to achieve your desired results.

 As the treatment gradually wears off, wrinkle-producing muscle contractions will begin to recur.
 Some patients note a “facial training” effect in which they are less prone to wrinkle-causing facial movements.
 This includes movements such as furrowing their eyebrows, even after the drug wears off.